 09:00 | Breakfast at The Elephant House

-Having watched the Harry Potter movies while growing up, we decided to pay The Elephant House coffee shop a visit as this place used to be where JK Rowling spent time writing the Harry Potter series.
-Thank goodness that we were early and thus the place was not filled up with visitors in wizard outfits that we spotted just before we left.
+Having watched the Harry Potter movies while growing up, we decided to pay The Elephant House coffee shop a visit as this place used to be where JK Rowling spent her time writing the Harry Potter series.
+Thank goodness we were early and thus the place was not filled up with visitors in wizard outfits, which we spotted just before we left.
 Food and drinks were decent at a reasonable price.

 11:00 | Explore Edinburgh Castle